dotlang/language/doc/RFE.md

 g = map(string, int, {"A", 1}, {"B", 2})
 data = g.get("B") #data will be 2
 ```
+BUT how can "get" have access to ptr? we can explain this using closure.
+if defined within the data type, it has access to parent type's fields.
+In this way we can also give meaning to private bindings inside a struct.
+Note that `get` is a normal function and you can send it to any other function.

 ? - define `ptr` as a built-in type.
 Basically this is a pointer (with size) pointing to an allocated region of memory.